 Is Debt Consolidation Right For Me?

-Consolidation loans are available to most people with multiple sources of high-interest debt, but the best time to consolidate debt is before you’re struggling to make monthly payments.
+Debt consolidation loans are available to most people with multiple sources of high-interest debt, but the best time to consolidate debt is before you’re struggling to make monthly payments.
 If you’re proactive and establish a plan for your debt obligation before it feels like an emergency, you will be able to secure a much better deal — and you will avoid the dreaded feeling that you wasted time and money on a suboptimal payoff plan.

-If you’ve already missed a few payments and you’re concerned about your ability to make future monthly payments, it will be harder to negotiate a consolidation loan at a low rate.
+If you’ve already missed a few payments and you’re concerned about your ability to make future monthly payments, it will be harder to negotiate a debt consolidation loan at a low rate.
 In this case, you may want to consider debt settlement, also known as debt resolution.

 The Benefits of Debt Consolidation